phpflow/youtube_learn/php/laravel-app-theme/README.md

-#How To Install Dependencies
+## How To Install Dependencies
-We do not have vendor folser so i need to run below command to install all dependencies:
+We do not have vendor folder so i need to run below command to install all dependencies:

 laravel root folder > composer install

-#Run Laravel App
+## Run Laravel App
 laravel root folder > php artisan serve